 At Colgate, you may start working on campus without a Social Security card as long as you have completed an I-9 form.
 However, you cannot be paid until you receive a Social Security card and complete all the above steps.

 As a reminder, you are not permitted to work off campus without authorization from the Office of International Students Services and U.S. Citizenship & Immigration Services.
 Working off-campus without authorization is a violation of F-1 visa status.

 For complete information regarding the Social Security Administration and its processes and requirements, please visit the Social Security website.

 Driver's License and New York State Photo ID

 If you want to go to the Department of Motor Vehicles to obtain a learner’s permit (the first step in getting your driver’s license) or photo ID, you must have either a Social Security number (see above) or fill out NSS-1A, Affidavit stating no social security number.

 - I-20 (bring all old I-20s as well)

-- Social Security card or denial letter from the Social Security Administration
+- Social Security card or Affidavit Stating no Social Security Number

 - Colgate ID.